Open-Systems-Pharmacology/developer-docs/ospsuite-r-specifics/r-code-structure.md

 ## Updating Core dlls

 The R package keeps local copies of the necessary dlls coming from OSPSuite.Core and PK-Sim that are necessary for it to function.
 When a newer version of teh .NET codebase is available, those dlls need to be updated manually.
 Those dlls reside under [OSPSuite-R/inst/lib/](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/tree/develop/inst/lib).
 Let's take f.e. the case for updating the dlls for a change in OSPSuite.Core.
 [Appveyor](https://ci.appveyor.com/) (which is OSPSuite continuous integration tool) builds the nightly of the updated develop branch.
 The build of the nightly creates some artifacts, under which als exist the dlls that need to be copied to `OSPSuite-R/inst/lib/`:

-inst/lib are the dlls.
-Most of them come from Core,

-...but there are a few PKSim ones ()
-????.config nuget : not sure how this works, probably just for appveyor???

-after updating you have to push

-(55') also let's do screenshots for the nightly f.e.

-and we have to check a bit what we do with the nuget versioning. we actually need the dlls in the package/repository, so we can make it work also without OSPSuite code.

 # Repository Submodules